 Ensuring a healthy pregnancy starts with what you put in your body.
 Eating for two requires a lot more consumption.
 Be sure to consult with your doctor to make sure how many calories you should be eating a day, and if there are any foods to avoid.
 For instance, some sources will tell you to steer clear of undercooked eggs, meat, raw seafood and cold cuts.
 These can potentially contain bacteria that could harm your baby.

 You are also advised to cut out any use of drugs or alcohol.
 Any alcohol can have long-term effects towards the health of your baby.
 These can include speech problems, learning differences, and physical health defects.
 Drinking can also increase the possibility of a miscarriage.
-Even if you aren’t planning to parent the child that you are carrying, you owe it the best life possible and cutting out something harmful like alcohol ensures a healthy future for your baby.
+Even if you aren’t planning to parent the child that you are carrying, you owe it the best life possible.
+Cutting out something harmful like alcohol ensures a healthy future for your baby.

 Exercise is also key to ensuring a healthy pregnancy.
 It provides you with strength and energy to go about your pregnancy in the best possible way.
-It is also a fantastic way to reduce stress, which increases health overall, both physically and mentally.
-It is also important to not overdo it, as too much exercise, or an effort to look “skinny” could be harmful to your baby.
+Exercise also reduces stress, which increases health overall, both physically and mentally.
+Don’t overdo it, as too much exercise, or an effort to look “skinny,” could be harmful to your baby.

 While a healthy diet and exercise can be great energy boosters, the body does require rest.
 As a pregnant woman your body may be requiring more rest than you anticipated.
 Listen to your body, and get a proper amount of sleep.
 Don’t be afraid to take naps!
 Rest is good for both you and the baby.

 Physical health may seem like it takes precedence to have a healthy pregnancy, but mental health is often overlooked, which makes it important.
 As a birth mother who has decided to place her child for adoption, you are going through an emotionally trying time.
 Grief is something that can be anticipated in all phases of the adoption process.
 Adoption Choices of Colorado is proud to offer counseling services to all birth mothers.
 This is a method of support that can be used during this difficult time.
 To relinquish a child for adoption is often extremely painful, and heartbreaking.
-We do not underestimate the weight of that decision, and are looking to provide our empathy and our understanding.
+We do not underestimate the weight of that decision.
+We are empathetic and understanding.

-We also offer counseling services to the birth father, if that is applicable.
+Birth fathers are also eligible to receive counseling, if that is applicable.
 It is understandable that it would be an emotional time period for him as well.
 There are also many reading materials that are available to you, many recommended by Adoption Choices.
 It can be so beneficial for your mental health to read the stories of other mothers, and those that have been through what you are experiencing.

-Substandard housing conditions can often lead to poor health conditions.
+Substandard housing conditions often lead to poor health conditions.
 You need to have a clean and safe place to live in order to maintain your own health, and the health of your baby.
 The impact of housing on health is something that Adoption Choices of Colorado takes into serious consideration.
 We are happy to help you apply for affordable housing should your situation require it.
-We are also happy to help pay for rent during the period of your pregnancy, and in the aftermath of your delivery.
 One of the keys to a healthy pregnancy is a stress-free environment and a safe and stable place to call home.